 - A sealable refuse container (with lid)

-Using the standard aqua roll and waste container supplied with your van, means we can usually SC the van for 4 people, any more than that and you need to take additional water capacity.
+Using the standard aqua roll and waste container supplied with your van, means we can usually SC the van for 4 people.
+Any more than that and you need to take additional fresh and waste water capacity.

-2. Caravans have a carrying capacity of around 200kg which is usually taken up with all the thing you load into the caravan so having a full say 100L water tank (Fresh or waste) is more than likely going to overload your max load rating
+- Caravans have a carrying capacity of around 200kg which is usually taken up with all the normal items you load into the caravan, so having a full 100l water tank (fresh or waste) is more than likely going to overload the max load rating of your caravan.

-this doesn’t include a rollaway waste tank (we modify yours) or membership of the association you can join here.
+This doesn’t include a rollaway waste tank (we modify yours), or membership of the association.
+You can join the NZMCA here:

 Self containment by adding solar

-Having a solar setup takes away the need for a cumbersome generator and it will also keep your battery topped up all year round we install the panel on the roof and the controller is tucked away near the battery so really ones its fitted there is not much else to do.
+Having a solar setup takes away the need for a cumbersome generator and it will also keep your battery topped up all year round.
+We install the panel on the roof and the controller is tucked away near the battery inside, so really once it’s fitted there is not much else to do.

-What we would recommend is a large 200w panel through a 20a MPPT tracer solar controller, the MPPT controllers are more efficient at about 97% (but much more expensive) there is also a visual control panel for the solar controller so you can see at a glance the system efficiency.
+What we would recommend is a large 200W panel, running through a 20A MPPT tracer solar controller.
+The MPPT controllers are more efficient, running at about 97% (but are more expensive).
+There is also a visual control panel for the solar controller so you can see at a glance the system efficiency.

-If you go away all yr round when the sun is lower and the days are a bit shorter so you can have a larger 260w panel fitted – subject to space on the roof.
+If you go away all year round when the sun is lower and the days are a bit shorter, so you may need and can have a larger 260w panel fitted – subject to space on the roof.

-You can get cheaper setups but if its a smaller panel and an MPW controller you might find your battery going flat.
+You can get cheaper setups, but if it’s a smaller panel with an MPW controller, you might find your battery going flat.

-We need to check your roof space 1st though to see what size panel will fit.
+We will need to check your roof space first, to see what size panel will fit.

-We can of course add a bigger panel or even 2x smaller ones wired in parallel, it might also be worthwhile adding a 2nd battery to increase the storage capacity.
+We can of course add a bigger panel or even 2 smaller ones, wired in parallel.
+It might also be worthwhile adding a 2nd battery to increase the storage capacity.
 Available roof space on your van will be the determining factor.